sirzuks/webAssess/README.md

 ## Technologies Used
+a.
+This Project was created in Visual studio Community - Best experienced cloned in Visual Studio (Can use other editors as well)
   1. For this test case I created a UnitTest .NetFrameWork 4.7.2 Project
   2. Installed Selenium webdriver package for solution
   3. Installed NUnitFramework
   4. Installed nunitTestAdapter.WithFramework
   5. Installed chrome drive using Nuget Packages

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.